fadhill-taariq/BusinessEssayWebsite/README.md

 Python is required to run Django, to check if your system has Python installed, run this command in the command prompt: python --version

-You will then get a result with a version number, for example Python 3.9.2.
+You will then get a result with a version number, for example 'Python 3.9.2'.
 If you do not have Python installed, you can install it from https://www.python.org/

 To install Django, you must use a package manager like PIP which should be included in your python installation, to check you have PIP installed, run the following command: pip --version

-You will then get a result such as pip 20.2.3 from c:\python39\lib\site-packages\pip (python 3.9).
+You will then get a result such as 'pip 20.2.3 from c:\python39\lib\site-packages\pip (python 3.9)'.
 If you do not have PIP installed, you can install it from https://pypi.org/project/pip/

 Install Django onto your computer by opening your terminal: